Open-MBEE/open-mbee.github.io/pages/community/contribute.md

 ### Reporting Bugs
 To report any bugs found in a project, please create a new ticket in the appropriate [OpenMBEE Jira](https://openmbee.atlassian.net/projects){:target="_blank"} project.
-It is important that youprovide as much information as possible to help us reproduce and fix the bug.
+It is important that you provide as much information as possible to help us reproduce and fix the bug.
 The following information will be expected in all bug reports:

 - A detailed description of the issue